ros2/rclc/rclc/README.md

 ## Overview
 The rclc-package is a [ROS 2](http://www.ros2.org/) package, which provides convenience functions to create ROS Client Library(RCL) data types and an RCLC-Executor in the C programming language.
 The convenience functions are a thin API layer on top of RCL-layer to create publishers, subscribers, timers and nodes with a one-liner like in rclcpp.
-The RCLC-Executor provides an API register subscriptions and timers as well as reqesting data from DDS and executing the corresponding callbacks, like the rclcpp Executor for C++.
+The RCLC-Executor provides an API register subscriptions and timers as well as requesting data from DDS and executing the corresponding callbacks, like the rclcpp Executor for C++.
 As described in [CB2019](#CB2019), it is difficult to reason about end-to-end latencies because of the complex semantics of the rclcpp Executor.
 Therefore, the RCLC Executor comes with a number of features, which provides mechanisms for deterministic and real-time execution.